vsklad/cgen/readme.md

 ### Pre-defined Variables
 Two variables are pre-defined for both SHA-1 and SHA-256.

-        M - message, a sequence of up to 55 bytes (440 bits) due to self-imposed 1 block limitation ASCII/hexadecimal constant is padded according to SHA1 specification
-            note: random assignments are not padded
-            the value is used for encoding, i.e. the formula is produced for the specified value originally, with maximal optimization H - hash value, a set of 160 bits for SHA-1 grouped into 5 32-bit words, 256 bits and 8 words for SHA-256 respectively the value is assigned afterwards with recursive UP and euqivalences optimizations
+        M - message, a sequence of bits (bytes, words), size must be a multiple of 512 (the block size) any size is acceptable with padding specified (see <pad>) ASCII/hexadecimal constants or more complex templates can be used to specify the value and/or its size single block encoding assumes up to 448 bits with padding or 512 bits exact without padding the message value is used for encoding, i.e. the formula is produced for the specified value originally, with maximal optimization H - hash value, a set of 160 bits for SHA-1 grouped into 5 32-bit words, 256 bits and 8 words for SHA-256 respectively the value is assigned afterwards with recursive UP and euqivalences optimizations